 Baseline Evaluations: This analysis and consultation will be extremely beneficial because I will analyze your horse when it is sound for what you are doing today.
 The results will be maintained in our patient records and will be used as comparison when your horse is no longer sound for whatever reason.

 Lameness Exams: As part of every workup in a subtle lameness exam, expect to see EL2 incorporated when flexions and lunging are necessary to identify the lameness.
-The fee for EL2 will tie into our existing Level 2 and 3 Lameness Examinations — we will add $35 to our exams for this service.

-My goal is to keep your horse sound as much as possible or reduce the overall impact of lameness when lameness emerges.
+Our goal is to keep your horse sound as much as possible or reduce the overall impact of lameness when lameness emerges.
 This will keep you in the saddle longer and promote improved wellness for your horse.
 This goal is realized by establishing your horse’s baseline, identifying where problems may arise before they do, or initiate early intervention before a true lameness emerges.

 Read further to understand “real-life” examples and how they may relate to your horse.